 How to Thaw and Use Frozen Cabbage

 Frozen cabbage works best when used in cooked cabbage recipes.
 You can add it to soups, stir fries, and casseroles directly from the freezer — no need to thaw.
-My Coconut Cabbage Chicken Soup and Stewed Cabbage, Apples, and White Beans are great ways to use frozen shredded cabbage.
+My Coconut Cabbage Chicken Soup, Cabbage Roll Skillet, and Stewed Cabbage, Apples, and White Beans are great ways to use frozen shredded cabbage.

 If you’re wondering if you can freeze cabbage for coleslaw, the answer is no. You can try to thaw frozen cabbage in the fridge and then use it in raw preparations like slaws and salads.
 However, I’ve found that defrosted cabbage gets too soggy and doesn’t have the same crunchy texture that you want in a coleslaw.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on YouTube, Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.